Rebel with a cause: Bringing specialist yoga to London

 With plans to open by late summer 2016 the pair are currently busy finalising plans for their specialist yoga studio and osteopathy clinic.

-Jacqui told us: “We can’t wait for our backers to redeem their rewards and experience what they helped us create.”
+Jacqui told us: “We can’t wait for our supporters to redeem their rewards and experience what they helped us create.”

 Tips to project owners